lightshifted/DLAI/README.md

-# Welcome to Deeplearnng.ai Capstone Project
+# Welcome to our Deeplearnng.ai capstone project repository!
-You will find technical reports, project status updates and copies of research papers in the Documents folder.
+Here you will find our project codebase, technical reports detailing our work and findings, and other relevant project materials.

+### Project approach:
+The project was divided into two tasks:
+1. Analysis of users' customer journey
+2. Market segmentation

+The intial dataset provided to us by DeepLearning.ai contained no ground truth labels.
+Therefore, we relied upon unsupervised learning methods to accomplish our tasks.
 #### Base papers: ####
 1. Su.
 Q, Chen L. A method for discovering clusters of e-commerce interest patterns using click-stream data.(2014) (https://www.sciencedirect.com/science/article/abs/pii/S1567422314000726?via%3Dihub)
 2. Roychowdhury S., et. al. Categorizing Online Shopping Behaviour from Cosmetics to Electronics: An Analytical Framework.(2020)(https://arxiv.org/abs/2010.02503)